stelzinga/MF/Management_Framework.md

     - Controlling
     - Business Functions
     - Tools
+    - Management Cycle
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 [Fig 1: the Profile Tree]

 This visual representation is summarised below.
 ________________________________________
 ## Profile Tree Executive Summary
 The main objective of a *Venture* (Company, Organisation, Corporation or Enterprise) is to generate more *Revenue*, or *Income* from the sales of  *Services* and/or *Goods* to *Clients*, than the *Cost* to yield those Services through *Operations*.
 Operations consists of all *Processes* (*Steps* applied to *Inputs* to achieve *Output*) contributing directly or indirectly to the continuous delivery and sales of Services a.k.a. *Run*, as well as continuous improvement of that Run through *Change*.
 Processes are performed and/or overseen by *Staff* (employees) using *Assets* and with input from *Suppliers* (internal or external).
 Combined, Staff, Suppliers and Assets are *Resources* which generate Costs (salaries, rent, depreciation, electricity, costs of goods sold, fees, etc.).
-These Costs are covered through Cash from Revenues and *Capital* in the form of *Liabilities* and *Equity*.
+These Costs are covered through Cash from Revenues combined with *Capital* in the form of *Liabilities* and *Equity*.
 Liabilities or *Debt* include long and short-term loans, bonds but also purchases on credit.
 Equity represents money invested into the Venture and thus implies a form of *ownership*.
 Operations also yield *Risk*, defined as the probability of unplanned events with adverse outcomes.
 The latter are either *direct* (loss of Revenue through fines, recall of Services, legal costs) or *indirect* (loss or damage of Resources) and they are immediate or in the future.
 Unplanned events occur because of i) failures or weaknesses in Processes and/or Resources and/or ii) because of unforeseen conditions created internally (Management, Staff, -internal- Suppliers, Assets) or externally through Suppliers, Clients and the *Environment*.
 Environment¹⁾ consists of external forces that affect Clients, Services, Operations and Management either directly or indirectly without any of them having direct influence on those forces.
 The majority of these forces include *Investors & Creditors*, *Politics, Laws & Regulations*, *Competitors* *Climate & Weather*, *Geography & Nature*, *Economy & Tax*, *Society & Culture*, *Science & Technology* and *Infrastructure*.
-In short, Risk²⁾ is a form of *probabilistic* Cost, and the management of Risk incurs an *actual* Cost e.g., extra Staff, insurance, backup Assets etc..
+In short, Risk²⁾ is a form of *probabilistic* Cost, and the management of Risk incurs an *actual* Cost e.g., extra Staff, insurance, backup Assets etc.
 Revenue minus Cost is called *Earnings* or *Profit*.
 Revenue, Cost and Risk are the monetary *Results* of Operations.
 Revenue and Cost also make up one of the key *Financial Statements* called *Income Statement* (a statement of Revenues and Costs over a *Financial Period*) whereas Assets³⁾, Liabilities and Equity make up the other: *Balance Sheet* (a statement at the end of that Financial Period).
 Operations are central to a Venture, and they are initiated and continuously improved by *Management* through four *Management Functions*: *Planning*, *Organising*, *Leading* and *Controlling* a.k.a. *POLC*, such that Profit is maximised and Risk minimised⁴⁾.
 Planning consists of strategy *formulation*, whereas Organising and Leading constitute strategy *implementation*, and Controlling consists of *verifying* the implementation.
-Management iteratively applies the POLC to Operations but also to *Business Functions* which are transverse topics across the entire Venture like *Finance*, *Human Resources*, *Information Technology* , *Compliance*, *Risk*, *Legal*, *Tax*, *Procurement*, *Communications*, and *Marketing*.
-Lastly, Management relies on *Tools* in the form of *Research*, *Definitions*, *Frameworks*, *Procedures* and *Software* to achieve its targets.
+Management applies the POLC to Operations but also to *Business Functions* which are transverse topics across the Venture like *Finance*, *Human Resources*, *Information Technology*, *Compliance*, *Risk*, *Legal*, *Tax*, *Procurement*, *Communications*, and *Marketing*.
+Management relies on *Tools* in the form of *Research*, *Definitions*, *Frameworks*, *Procedures* and *Software* to achieve its targets.
+Lastly, Management is effectively a continuous *Management Cycle* in which the theoretic concepts of POLC, Business Functions and Tools blend into a practical output.

 The next four paragraphs provide more details on the POLC, which, being functions, are foundational to Management.

 Planning establishes *what, where, when, why and how* is to be done within Operations by defining why the Venture exists (*Context*, *Purpose*, *Vision* and *Mission*), within which boundaries it expects to function (*Values* and *Bylaws*) and how it assesses the Environment versus its own performance (*SWOT* and *Intel*).
 Planning also defines *Goals* and *Objectives*.
 Run Goals focus on continuously delivering Services to Clients, with four Run Goals being essential: a) Manage Venture⁵⁾, b) Perform production (Value Chain), c) Perform oversight (Control Chain) and d) Perform overhead (anything not contributing to a-c but required nevertheless).
 Change Goals *improve* Run Goals to a) Grow Revenue, b) Protect existing Revenue at risk of being lost, c) Secure Run to reduce Risk, and d) Optimise Run to reduce Cost and/or increase Revenue.
 Both Run and Change Goals can have Sub-Goals that tie into *Activities* (see below).
-An *Objective* is a *precise*, *time-based* Process or series of Processes, the output of which supports the completion of a (Sub-)Goal and thus the delivery of a Service or improvement thereof.
+An *Objective* is a *precise*, *time-based* Process or series of Processes, the output of which supports the completion of a (Sub-) Goal and thus the delivery of a Service or improvement thereof.
 Objectives consume Assets and Suppliers and are performed or overseen by Staff.
-Objectives are either *Routines* (tie into Run Goals) or *Projects* (tie into Change Goals).
+Objectives are either *Routines* (link to Run Goals) or *Projects* (link to Change Goals).
 Planning also establishes various types of metrics or *Benchmarks* used in Controlling.
-Lastly, the result of Planning is a Plan which can be a *Strategic Plan*, *Tactical Plan* and/or *Operational Plan* a.k.a. *Operating Model* (a blueprint of the entire Profile Tree).
+Lastly, the result of Planning is a Plan which can be a *Strategic Plan*, *Tactical Plan* and/or *Operational Plan* a.k.a. *Operating Model* (a blueprint of the Profile Tree).

 Organising establishes *how to do* what was Planned and *who should do it* by defining *Activities* which regroup related Sub-Goals and/or Objectives and defines how Staff are organised in *Groups* linked to those Activities.
 The sum of Groups (and thus Activities) is the Venture's Organisation reflected in an *Organisational Chart*.
 Organising establishes *Roles & Responsibilities* which includes the concept of *Delegation* of *Responsibility* and *Authority* across Activities whilst creating *Accountability* throughout the Venture.
 Roles & Responsibilities are formalised in a Job Description. *Casting* assures specific individuals are found for each Job Description as well as the right Suppliers.
-Lastly, *Funding* assures the Capital required for Operations is maintained.
+Lastly, *Funding* assures Capital required for Operations is maintained.

-Leading involves *driving* those *who perform Operations* by directing, influencing, inspiring, and motivating individual Staff and Groups to achieve Objectives.
+Leading involves *driving* those *who perform Operations* by directing, influencing, inspiring, and motivating individual Staff,  Groups and Suppliers to achieve Objectives.
 Leading consists of establishing a *Safe Space* such that *collaboration*, *motivation*, *inspiration*, and *learning* are all maximised.
-Leading involves *Networking* and also grooms *future Managers* and finally reflects upon one-self as Managers through *Management Improvement*.
+Leading involves *Networking* and also grooms *future Managers* and finally, Leading reflects upon one-self as Manager through *Management Improvement*.

 Controlling establishes *how well it was done* by verifying Results of Operations versus the Benchmarks from Planning, analysing the differences and adjusting through Planning, Organising and Leading.
 Controlling is done through *Supervision* via a *Supervision Framework* composed of *Supervision Processes* or *Controls* of four types: a) *Check* (verify vs Benchmark), b) *Review* (verify vs an opinion), c) *Attend* a *Committee* (verify vs a broader range of opinions) or d) *Audit* (verify vs an *independent* opinion).
 Controls result in *Reports* with suggestions for improvements. *Monitoring* assures tracking, and implementation of those improvements.
 Lastly, *Journaling* is used to keep track of work done across all four Management Functions.
 The principles of Controlling can be applied to Outputs, Inputs, and the Steps of individual Processes.

 The Management Framework permeates the entire Venture and can be applied to varying extent at any *Management Level* within the Venture (Director of the Board, CEO, department head, team leader, etc.).

-It is worth noting that the Profile is a simplification of complex concepts that have many properties, and these concepts are often implemented in complex Venture structures.
+It is worth noting that the Profile is a simplification of complex concepts that have many properties, and which are often implemented in complex Venture structures.
 Additionally, the proposed structure in the Profile is a *possible* way of looking at a Corporation, it is certainly not the only way.
-Nevertheless, the simplification helps see the trees in the forest, and help focusing on the fundamentals of what a Venture is ultimately about.
+Nevertheless, the simplification helps see the trees in the forest, and helps focusing on the fundamentals of what a Venture is ultimately about.

 Notes:
-¹⁾ Even if at the top, Environment impacts *the entire Venture*.
+¹⁾ Environment impacts every aspect of the Venture.
 ²⁾ Services often embed Risk e.g., financial products, machinery, drugs, etc. Pro-active management of this Risk is part of Operations.
 ³⁾ Assets on the Balance Sheet are a sub-set of Assets in Operations, e.g., a *procedure* is an Asset in Operations but not in the Balance Sheet.
 ⁴⁾ If we consider Risk to 'merely' be a (probabilistic) Cost, the objective of Management is thus Profit maximisation.